phasebash/learning-java-katas/06-java-beans/README.md

 =============
 This lab is an extension of the previous.
 Instead of using a Map to represent a person, create a Java Bean to hold this information.
-* Name the class Person
+* Name the class ChillDude.
 * The bean should have two private final fields, `name`, and `age`.
 * `name` should be a String
 * `age` should be an Integer.